-What is FERPA?
+What is FERPA/The Buckley Amendment?

-What is included in the education record?
+What is an education record?

 What is directory information?

 Directory Information is general, personal information that can be released without the student consent.
 Students may opt-out of the release of directory information, by submitting a written request to the Registrar’s Office.
 At Parker University, directory information includes: